Province / City

 Mau Son Tourist Area (Mau Son Commune)

-Mau Son Mountain lies about 30 km east of Lang Son city, close to the Vietnam – China border.
+Mau Son Mountain lies about 30 km east of Lang Son city (old administrative unit before 2025), close to the Vietnam – China border.
 It has long been home to the Dao, Nung, and Tay ethnic groups, creating a vibrant and distinctive cultural landscape.
 As early as 1935, the French developed the area by building guesthouses on the mountaintop.
-Today, Mau Son continues to be invested in, with modern facilities designed for resorts and tourism.
+Today, the Mau Son tourist area continues to be invested in, with many entertainment, resort, and ecotourism facilities.

 One of Mau Son’s most remarkable features is its cool climate year-round, with an average temperature of just 15.5°C. In winter, temperatures can drop below freezing, bringing frost and even snowfall – a rare spectacle in Vietnam.
 Rising between 1,200m and 1,541m above sea level, the peaks are often veiled in clouds, creating a mystical and enchanting atmosphere.